Wireless security: Caffe Latte attack

-The Caffe Latte attack is another way to obtain a WEP key and does not require a nearby access point for the target network.
+The Caffe Latte attack is a way to obtain a WEP key that does not require a nearby access point for the target network.
 The Caffe Latte attack works by tricking a client with the WEP password stored to connect to a malicious access point with the same SSID as the target network.
 After the client connects, the client generates ARP requests, which the malicious access point uses to obtain keystream data.
 The malicious access point then repeatedly sends a deauthentication packet to the client, causing the client to disconnect, reconnect, and send additional ARP requests, which the malicious access point then uses to obtain additional keystream data.
 Once the malicious access point has collected a sufficient amount of keystream data. the WEP key can be cracked with a tool like [aircrack-ng].

 The Caffe Latte attack was demonstrated against the Windows wireless stack, but other operating systems may also be vulnerable.

 The attack was named the "Caffe Latte" attack by researcher Vivek Ramachandran because it could be used to obtain the WEP key from a remote traveler in less than the 6 minutes it takes to drink a cup of coffee.